Skip to main content

 • Home

-The course will be delivered through lectures, field work, laboratory exercise, group exercise and presentations.
+Mode of Delivery: The content will be delivered through lectures, guest lectures, individual and group presentations.

 Course Code: